jbenet/transformer/README.md

 }
 ```

-The output format you want:
+The output type you want:

 ```json
 {